-The biggest disruption organisations face today is the demolition of two fundamental assumptions of strategy, which are gospel to most practitioners of strategy.
-According to Rita McGrath, one of the leading minds in the field of strategy and innovation, and professor at Columbia University in New York, the first assumption is that industry matters most.
+Today, the competitors to a bank are not just the other banks but also Apple Pay, Google Wallet, Paytm, Alibaba, and even the post offices he biggest disruption enterprises face today is not technology or political uncertainty but the demolition of two fundamental assumptions of strategy, which are gospel to practitioners of strategy.
+According to Rita McGrath, one of the leading minds in the field of strategy and innovation, the first assumption is that industry matters most.